Khuiratta Tehsil: Location

-Khuiratta is known for the annual Basakhi (Mela Maveshian).
-Thousands of people from the Kotli, Charhi, Mirpur, Broatgalla, Nidi Sohana and other adjoining districts and Pakistan attends the festival in spring to watch sports, animal parades and horticultural displays.
-For many years this mela was being held in Sihoor Bella Cricket Stadium.
-This mela lasts for three days; activities include, Neza bazi, Bazu giri, bull racing, wrestling, football and other form of traditional entertainment.

-Khuiratta is in an area with a number of natural springs and waterfalls.
-Several springs emerge from the mountains at Bahees Naraha (Bahee Narrah means 22 natural water springs).
-In ancient times this was an important Hindu place of worship.
-Close to KhuiRatta are the Bagh Fatehpur Dehari and Bagh Sain Hazuri.
-Thousands of people come to the Mai-ka-Makam Shrine (Mai Toti Sahiba), some 4 km from Khui Ratta city, to pay homage to Mai Toti Sahiba.

-Tourism is restricted to locals or inhabitants of Pakistan.
-In order for foreigners to visit, they have to obtain a No Objection Certificate (NOC) which if granted is only valid for 4 days.
-The whole of the Azad Kashmir area is similarly restricted by the armed forces of Pakistan and entrance to the area is marked by signs stating "Foreigners Not Allowed".
-Before the cease-fire agreement between Pakistan and India, there were military and civilian casualties.

 Health

 There is dearth of specialized health care services in the urban community of Khuiratta.
 However, general medical care services are being provided through Aziz Welfare Trust Hospital, four hospitals (Younis Medical Centre, Mehrban Hospital, Ishaq Hospital, Shifa Hospital) in private sector and RAHMA Health Centre (NGO).
 Tehsil Heqaquarter Hospital is the only hospital in public sector.
 However, the gap of specialized health care services availability has been abridged by weekly visits of consultants of various specialties in different hospitals.
 The population of peripheral areas of Khuiratta city is deprived of even basic health facilities.

 The Aziz Welfare Trust Hospital is a huge modern building located in the heart of the city.
 Birmingham UK based Sardar Abdul Aziz (Late) in the year 2003 goal was to provide healthcare to the poor by building a hospital.
 The objectives to provide specialised health care services to local communities and especially to the underprivileged population of the area.

 Besides, General Outdoor medical services, Aziz Welfare Hospital is providing Dialysis, Dental, Laboratory, and Radio Diagnostics, Maternal and Child Health and emergency services to roughly 150 patients daily on subsidized rates to all and free to the poor.

 Ambulance services are available at Aziz Welfare Hospital, THQH, Younis Medical Centre and Rehma Hospital but other emergency services like Fire brigade, Blood Bank, 1122 are not available in the area.
-Qureshi Medical Store is the only facility in Khuiratta you can buy variety of medicines.